 This Jack Nicklaus layout isn’t your classic “resort course”.
 It is a stern and sometimes tricky test.
 A layout which I’m sure would continue to grow on you the more familiar you become with it.

-5. Kukui’ula Golf Course, Koloa, Kauai, Hawaii, USA (review coming soon)
+5. Kukui’ula Golf Course, Koloa, Kauai, Hawaii, USA (click here for full review)

 Kukui’ula Golf Course is nothing short of a treat to visit and play.
 Everything about this mostly private course spoils you, and the Tom Weiskopf design is no slouch either.
 If you like free beer and great golf you’ll want to keep on eye out for my full review to be published soon.